-The bearded dragons bob their heads, puff up and hiss to compete, finally the one whose head is bobbing fast is considered to be the dominant alpha male and the other one has to leave.
-Throughout this, the dragon might be intimidated with the presence of another beardie and may start glass surfing or scratching to escape the enclosure.
+The bearded dragons bob their heads, puff up and hiss to compete, finally, the one whose head is bobbing fast is considered to be the dominant alpha male and the other one has to leave.
+Throughout this, the dragon might be intimidated by the presence of another beardie and may start glass surfing or scratching to escape the enclosure.

 They can’t sufficiently thermoregulate

 Bearded dragons come from a hot region and hence require to bask in the sun every now and then.
 A basking platform must be arranged for the bearded dragon to bask in the UVB light while in captivity.
 However, it also needs to cool down their body temperature for regulating the body functions.
 The same temperature in the enclosure will not provide any chance to your beardie for thermoregulation.